Hi, I'm David.

 As a child, I became obsessed with sleight-of-hand magic, spent countless hours on top-secret magician forums, and began to create some of my own tricks.

-To my surprise, a large magic company offered me a deal to produce instructional videos teaching my tricks, and at 15 my first DVD went on to sell over fifteen thousand copies.
+To my surprise, a large magic company offered me a deal to produce instructional videos teaching my tricks, and at 15, my first DVD went on to generate $150,000 of revenue in its first year.
 It was in the creation of that video that I discovered that I loved to teach.
 The proceeds funded a much fancier video camera and summer school at UCLA's famed film school.

 For my next project, I decided to take things into my own hands and self-produced and published another DVD aimed at the professional magician market.
 That ended up being about a hundred times as much work as I expected, but the thrill of creating my own (very small) company kept me going through the many setbacks.